Current employer: Bridgwater College Academy

 Plymouth gave me the opportunity to study some really interesting modules that I would not have been able to study at other universities.
 Many of these modules still influence my teaching today.

 What is your favourite memory of studying at Plymouth?

 I have many wonderful memories of studying in Plymouth.
 I was fortunate enough that at Plymouth I explored different types of education and visited different places of education within Plymouth and the South West.
 Although one of my favourite memories was our final lecture where we went up onto the Hoe with food, drink, and blankets and had a huge picnic in the evening and said goodbye to everyone.
 It was an amazing way to finish three years of studying.

-I have kept in touch with many Plymouth University alumni and many of them remain my closest friends.
+I have kept in touch with many University of Plymouth alumni and many of them remain my closest friends.
 It gives me a great chance to travel the country to visit them.